Historical Medieval Battles: Mass categories

 The rules of mass battles are slightly different.
-The “kill zones” are the same, but the winner is the one who remains standing on his feet, hits are not counted.
+The “kill zones” are the same, but the winner is the one who remains standing on their feet, hits are not counted.

 In addition to these categories, there are some others, such as the "2 vs 2" which are held in the “deathmatch” mode: several two-member units meet on the lists, the battle is "all against all" and the winner is the two-member unit, of which at least one fighter is on his feet; "10 vs 10" and others.
 HMB categories often can be created for a specific festival, depending on its objectives and specific requirements of historicity.

 Training and preparation of fighters

 Workouts are held in accordance with the most effective modern methods of training available in the martial arts.
 HMB fighters practice weight lifting, related martial arts, and cardiovascular workouts.
 Fighters often use groundwork of other contact martial arts in their training practices.